 In our everyday life, the use of signatures is inseparable.
-Signatures, like to show identification, protect a letter’s or document’s credibility or make corrections to a document / letter as evidence of approval of an amendment, have several important functions for everyone here.
-Basically we have 3 types of Signature.
-According to technology, there are mainly three types of signature which are basic advance and Simple.
+Signatures, like showing identification, protecting a letter’s or document’s credibility, or making corrections to a document/letter as evidence of approval of an amendment, have several important functions for everyone here.
+Basically, we have 3 types of Signatures.
+According to technology, there are mainly three types of signatures which are basic, advance, and Simple.
 A simple digital signature is the easiest digital signature as no encryption is secured.
 Basic digital signatures are not very different from simple digital signatures.
 The Advanced & Qualified digital signature is the best digital signature and has the same legal value as the wet paper signature.

 Digital Signature Algorithm

 Digital Signature consists of three algorithms:

 - First is the key generation that helps in getting the private key from the possible values.
 It gives the private key and corresponding public key as well.

 - Second is the signing algorithm that helps in the signature generation for the corresponding message and private key.